refractionPOINT/lce_doc/docs/index.md

 * Looking for an answer to a specific question?
 Check out our [help center](https://help.limacharlie.io).

 > Get up and running fast with the [Quickstart Guide](lcc_quick_start.md).

+## Core Concepts

 LimaCharlie provides cloud-based security infrastructure.
 Flexible primitives like Sensors, Rules, and Outputs enable security engineering and security operations teams to build out their security posture, practices, and tool chain on a common platform.

-## Core Concepts
+Using infrastructure-as-code, all of this becomes testable and repeatable across organizations & environments.

-For a wider view of what's possible in LimaCharlie, the [Features Overview](features.md) is a good place to start.
+For a wider view of what's possible in LimaCharlie, check out the [Features Overview](features.md).

 From an infrastructure point of view, here are the core components of the platform: